You’ve probably heard stories from people who say they can’t eat wheat in the U.S. but can eat it in Europe.

 If you’re headed out on a once-in-a-lifetime European vacation, ask yourself, “Do I really want to test my gluten intolerance and potentially ruin my vacation?”

-What if your gluten intolerance has increased due to a loss of oral tolerance, and you wind up pooping your pants, bloated and sluggish, and/or stuck in your hotel room for days due to raging symptoms?
+What if your gluten intolerance has increased due to a loss of oral tolerance, and you wind up pooping your pants, bloated and sluggish, and/or stuck in your hotel room for days due to roaring symptoms?

-I have celiac disease, so I’d never touch the g-stuff.
-But for those with gluten (wheat) intolerance, you’ll have to weigh the pros and cons of cheating on your gluten-free diet during your European travels.
+For those with gluten (wheat) intolerance, you’ll have to weigh the pros and cons of cheating on your gluten-free diet during your European travels.
 Hopefully, you won’t regret your decision.
+Bon Voyage!

 Additional Articles